athomasq/athomasq.github.io/investing/investing-in-public.md

 * my own credibility as a successful tech founder;
 * my knowledge of AI-data-API and NFX businesses;
 * co-investors and VCs who vouch for me;
-* the small size of my cheques;
+* the small size of my cheques.
-and so on.

 But the *biggest* factor is probably my dealflow, or rather lack thereof.
 Chances are, my win rate is high because I'm not even at the table for the most competitive rounds.